Auri-Fex/Halcova/norbela/world/overview.md

 ## Daily Life & Culture

-- **Underclass:** Most people live in crowded tenements, working dangerous jobs in extraction, refining, or illegal magic.
-Many dream of inventing something new or joining a rebel cell to fight the Barons.
-- **Rebels & Outcasts:** Tinkerers and mages experiment in hidden workshops, trying to create alternative power sources or hack the city’s magical infrastructure.
-Gangs control territory, offering protection in exchange for loyalty or resources.
-- **Entertainment:** Underground arenas host construct battles, illegal spell duels, and races through the city’s magical transit lines.
-Street performers use minor magic to dazzle crowds or distract from pickpocketing.

 // ---
 // LOCKED WORLD NOTES UPDATE: Only animals possess magic.
 All other natural phenomena (weather, substrate, plants, fungi, crystals) are non-magical unless directly affected by magical animals.
 This rule supersedes previous references to magical weather, substrate, or phenomena.
 // ---

 ## Surface Considerations (Locked)

+## Surface Considerations

-- Weather is entirely natural: cold, blizzards, auroras (from the blue sun), and other atmospheric effects are not magical.
-- The land, plants, fungi, and crystals are non-magical by default.
+Only animals possess magic.
+All other natural phenomena (weather, substrate, plants, fungi, crystals) are non-magical unless directly affected by magical animals.
+Weather is entirely natural: cold, blizzards, auroras (from the blue sun), and other atmospheric effects are not magical.
+The land, plants, fungi, and crystals are non-magical by default.
 Any magical effects on the environment must originate from animal activity.
-- Microbial and fungal life are adapted to cold, but do not possess or metabolize magic unless interacting with magical animals.
-- Crystal fields, ice formations, and unique biomes are shaped by climate and geology, not magic.
-- Biome interactions and succession cycles are driven by natural processes, except where magical animals play a direct role.
-- Surface features (geysers, fogs, floating ice) are natural, not arcane.
+Microbial and fungal life are adapted to cold, but do not possess or metabolize magic unless interacting with magical animals.
+Crystal fields, ice formations, and unique biomes are shaped by climate and geology, not magic.
+Biome interactions and succession cycles are driven by natural processes, except where magical animals play a direct role.
+Surface features (geysers, fogs, floating ice) are natural, not arcane.
 No magical substrate or phenomena exist outside animal life.
-- The only magical phenomena visible on the surface are those created by magical animals—bioluminescence, magical displays, or environmental changes caused by their activity.
+The only magical phenomena visible on the surface are those created by magical animals—bioluminescence, magical displays, or environmental changes caused by their activity.
 - Human adaptation and settlement patterns are shaped by climate, geography, and proximity to magical animals, not by ambient magic.

 // ---